-In order to find out how well the children can read, they completed a standardized reading test which is also used in other studies.
+In order to find out how well the children can read, they were asked to complete a standardised reading test which is also used in other studies.
 The test focuses on the speed of reading and the level of understanding when reading words, sentences and short texts.